Ada-Developers-Academy/core-unit-3/learning-another-language/semicolons.md

 ## JavaScript's Automatic Semicolon Insertion

-Automatic Semicolon Insertion (ASI) is a subprogram in JavaScript.
-It executes at the beginning of running our code, and it inserts any missing semicolons.
+Automatic Semicolon Insertion (ASI) is a subsystem in JavaScript.
+It executes as the JavaScript runtime inspects our code, and it attempts to insert any missing semicolons.

 For example, consider this code, which is missing expected semicolons: